Disc jockey: Turntables

 Turntables allow DJs to play vinyl records.
 By adjusting the playback speed of the turntable, either by adjusting the speed knob or by manipulating the platter (e.g., by slowing down the platter by putting a finger gently along the side), DJs can match the tempos of different records so their rhythms can be played together at the same time without clashing or make a smooth, seamless transition from one song to another.
 This technique is known as beatmatching.
 DJs typically replace the rubber mat on turntables that keep the record moving in sync with the turntable with a slipmat that facilitates manipulating the playback of the record by hand.
 With the slipmat, the DJ can stop or slow down the record while the turntable is still spinning.
 Direct-drive turntables are the type preferred by DJs.
 Belt-drive turntables are less expensive, but they are not suitable for turntablism and DJing, because the belt-drive motor can be damaged by this type of manipulation.
-Some DJs, most commonly those who play hip hop music, go beyond merely mixing records and use turntables as musical instruments for scratching, beat juggling, and other turntablism techniques.
+Some DJs, most commonly those who play hip-hop, go beyond merely mixing records and use turntables as musical instruments for scratching, beat juggling, and other turntablism techniques.